-The RU6 comes in a simple but professional packaging.
+The RU6 comes in simple but professional packaging.
 Inside you will find a USB-C to USB-C cable and a USB-A adaptor.
-The leather case for extra protection and lightning cable for iOS users can be separately purchased.
+The leather case for extra protection and the lightning cable for iOS users can be separately purchased.

 The RU6 can pick up a bit of EMI from a phone and cause some faint hiss in the background which is audible on more sensitive IEMs.
 A longer USB cable may be a fast rescue or you may try to stick some copper foil at the back of the RU6 inside the casing.

 To properly run in the resistors, we burned the RU6 in for two weeks on various devices before the following impressions are made.

 It is an arduous task to design a step volume combined with an R-2R circuit from the ground up but the effort seems worth it with some unexpectedly good transients from a USB-powered audio device.